 - "Have a life where I went out with friends and socialised.
-It is different now." - "Do things together with the person I care for." - "Be involved in providing support...and to be a young person too." - "Have information and advice that supports financial security and wellbeing." - "Be able to socialise with the person I care for." - "Have respite that works for me and the person I care for to give me a break." - "Have opportunities to access replacement support to enable access to education, training and employment alongside our caring responsibilities." - "Have access to health services that understand the caring role and to be flexible when needed."
+It is different now." - "Do things together with the person I care for." - "Be supported when my caring role changes and the impact on me." - "Be involved in providing support...and to be a young person too." - "Have information and advice that supports financial security and wellbeing." - "Be able to socialise with the person I care for." - "Have respite that works for me and the person I care for to give me a break." - "Have opportunities to access replacement support to enable access to education, training and employment alongside our caring responsibilities." - "Have access to health services that understand the caring role and to be flexible when needed."